Changissnz/nu_merchant_principal/README.md

 the giver, could be or could have been the power to take.
-Every one has their own doubts about high charity, while the starved and deprived put aside their doubts for their will to live, perhaps even have to pretend to be a believer because that is the passage to kill off the starvation where charity, the only way, may as well be the self-proclaimed Holy Emperor.
+Every one has their own doubts about high charity, while the starved and deprived put aside their doubts for their will to live, perhaps even have to pretend to be believers because that is the passage to kill off the starvation where charity, the only way, may as well be the self-proclaimed Holy Emperor.

 ## Pride Plays Perception Pt.
 III <a name="p26"></a>